GTNewHorizons/GT-New-Horizons-Modpack/config/betterquesting/Readme.md

 https://git-scm.com/docs/gittutorial
 https://try.github.io/

 As an alternate to using Git from the command line, you can use GitHub Desktop as a GUI.
 It makes things very simple and you don't need to remember any commands.
+We will focus on that option in the following.

 # Definitions #

-- Repo - The database of your directory.
+- Repo - The database of all the files and their history.
 The remote repo is on Github.
-The local repo is on your disk.
+The local repo is on your drive.
 They do *not* automatically track each other.
-- Source repo - The original/parent repo, in this case GTNewHorizons/GT-New-Horizons-Modpack
+- Source/upstream repo - The original/parent/upstream repo, in this case GTNewHorizons/GT-New-Horizons-Modpack
 - Forked repo - Your personal repo, for example chochem/GT-New-Horizons-Modpack
 - Local repo - The copy of a repo on your local PC
 - origin repo - The copy of a repo out on github
-- Commit/Checkin - A bundle of changes that are added to the git repo.
+- Commit - A bundle of changes that are added to the repo.
 Each is assigned a unique SHA tag.
 Initially commits are stored in your local repo.
-- Branch - A sequential list of changes to the files in the repo.
+- Branch - A branch represents an independent line of development.
 Master is typically the "primary" branch.
-Other branches can be created using a kinda-directory-tree format.
-IE, feature/some_feature, feature/some_feature2, debug/fixing_something, etc.
+Any new branch is started off a particular state of an old one.
+This starting point can also come from a branch in the upstream repo (e.g. the up to date master in the upstream repo!).
+From there the branch is then independent.
 - Fetch - An action to update your local repo with any changes files.
 This does NOT affect your branch, but will show you any changes such as new commits etc. You can configure it to prune (remove) any "stale" branches.
 - Push - An action to send your commits up to the remote repo.
 This does not need to be done every commit.
 - Pull - An action to retrieve new commits from the remote repo and put them into your local repo, updating your version of the branch to match the remote repo.
 - Rebase - This takes the changes done in your local branch, and redoes them on top of the selected commit.
 Do this to include new changes from the original branch in your modified branch.
 IE, you are adding quests to feature/WitcheryQuests, and someone pushes a config change (unrelated to quests) to master.
 Checkout your branch.
 Right-click on the commit for the master branch, select Rebase, and now your quest changes will be on top of the new config change.
 Ideally there should be no conflicts.
 If there is a conflict, flag staff.
 - Merge - This has to be done when two people are editing the same file.
-Don't ever do this, it's an advanced topic, and really hard to do with quest files.
+Ideally this should be avoided.
-- Pull Request (PR) - Once you have completed your changes, push your branch to your forked repo.
-On github, you can goto your forked repo page and do a Pull Request to send the branch to the source repo owners and ask permission for them to add it to their repo.
+- Pull Request (PR) - Once you have completed your changes, publish your branch to your forked repo.
+On github, you can goto your forked repo page and do a Pull Request to send the branch to the source repo owners and ask permission for them to add the changes to a branch of their repo, e.g. upstream/master.